 Reconciliations of non-GAAP adjusted measures are presented below under "Non-GAAP Adjusted Results."
-Fiscal 2016 and 2015 contains 53 weeks and 52 weeks, respectively, and the first six months of fiscal 2016 and 2015 contained 27 weeks and 26 weeks, respectively.
+Fiscal 2017 and 2016 contains 52 weeks and 53 weeks, respectively, and the first three months of fiscal 2017 and 2016 contained 13 weeks and 14 weeks, respectively.

 Mobility, and the increasing technological functionality of mobile devices, continues to be a strong driver of semiconductor industry spending.
-During the first six months of fiscal 2016, memory manufacturers invested in technology upgrades and additional capacity while foundry customers invested to meet demand for advanced mobile chips.
-For the remainder of the year, Applied anticipates 3D NAND and advanced foundry and logic node spending will drive our semiconductor business.
-Mobility investments, including increasing investments in new technology, represents a significant driver of display industry spending, which has resulted in higher manufacturing capacity expansion for mobile applications.
-As a result, new orders for display equipment increased in the second quarter of fiscal 2016 compared to the prior quarter and the same period in the prior year, and Applied expects strong demand for mobile display manufacturing equipment for the remainder of fiscal 2016.
-Demand for larger LCD TVs is also a factor for display industry investments, although demand for TV manufacturing equipment remains susceptible to highly cyclical conditions.
-Investment in solar equipment remained low due to ongoing excess manufacturing capacity in the industry.
+During the first three months of fiscal 2017, memory manufacturers invested in technology upgrades and new capacity, both of which were driven in part by the transition from planar NAND to 3D NAND.
+Foundry customers also invested in technology upgrades and new capacity to meet demand for advanced mobile chips.
+For the fiscal year, Applied anticipates healthy spending levels in all semiconductor categories.
+Mobility investments, including increasing investments in new technology, represents a significant driver of display equipment spending, which has resulted in manufacturing capacity expansion for mobile applications, notably OLED displays.
+Applied expects these investments to continue for the remainder of fiscal 2017, accompanied by demand for new equipment for making larger LCD TVs.